Study Butte, Texas: Demographics

+Study Butte first appeared as a census designated place in the 2010 U.S. census after the Study Butte-Terlingua CDP was split into the Study Butte CDP and the Terlingua CDP.

 Education

 Study Butte is served by the Terlingua Common School District.
 Big Bend High School is the local school.
-Prior to fall 1996 students at the high school level attended Alpine High School in the Alpine Independent School District.
+Prior to fall 1996, students at the high school level attended Alpine High School in the Alpine Independent School District.
 Previously the Terlingua CSD had Big Bend High and Terlingua Elementary as separate schools.